 A Note About Olive-Harvey College Sports Rankings

-Along with the other data we present for each sport below, we also include the sport’s ranking on our Best Schools for the Sport list when applicable.
+In addition to giving other data about the sports below, we try to include each sport’s ranking on our Best Schools for a Sport lists when one exists.
 College Factual’s sports rankings are a little different than the other ones you’ll find on the Internet, since our analyses take both athletics and academics into account.
 This ensures that while you’re participating in sports programs at the school, you’ll also be getting a solid education.